 A mortgage balance can be retrieved in a number of ways.
 Different individuals can retrieve the information in different ways for different purposes.
 If you have the right information you can access the correct balance on a mortgage along with other characteristics of the loan.
 Some lenders need mortgage balances from other lenders so they can pay off a customer’s loan.
 A customer may need their mortgage balance to see how much the principal has been reduced.

-Call the lender.
 You can contact your lender and get the correct balance on your mortgage.
 The lender will need your account number as well as other identifying information such as date of birth, Social Security number and address.
 After identification, the lender will provide you with an up-to-date balance on your mortgage.

 Mortgage companies and banks send out mortgage statements, usually on a monthly basis.
 You can view your balance on the mortgage statement.
 Many statements have a breakdown of your last payment.

-Request a payoff statement with current balance.
-Many lenders receive mortgage balance information by having a potential loan customer sign a mortgage payoff request.
+Many lenders provide mortgage balance information by having a potential loan customer sign a mortgage payoff request.
 The letter can be formatted so that the lender will provide the current balance plus a payoff balance, which will include interest charges.
 Many lenders and banks will have a complete breakdown of all charges and expenses as well as the balance on the mortgage loan.
 To receive this information the customer needs to sign the payoff request.

 Go online to your bank or mortgage lender's website.
 Many lenders allow you to view your principal balance online if you have signed up for their online banking program.
 The balance you see will be relatively current and reflect any payments that were recently made.